isomerpages/nlb-learning/_sustainability/Children/Content.md

 	</div>
   <div class="col is-three-fifths">
 <p><b class="has-text-indigo">Our Ocean, Our Buddy (3 min)</b><br>
 Find out about the ocean and its many vital roles in fighting climate change.
-Click on the book cover to read this eBook by Punggol Secondary students.</p>
+Click on the book cover to watch the animated version of this eBook by Punggol Secondary students.</p>
     <small>Source: Our Ocean, Our Buddy (2022, Apr).
 Punggol Secondary School INTERACT CLUB.
 Retrieved 2022, 18 October.</small>
   </div>
 </div>